How to Use

 parameter must be set to true

-.
+to include the constraints.
 Additionally, the following parameters should be set in that same file:

 unit_commitment_method